 Vuosaari Harbour is preparing itself for significant growth in pulp transport.
-Railway transportation from Metsä Fibre’s new Äänekoski bioproduct mill to Vuosaari Harbour will begin in the third quarter of 2017.
+Railway transportation from Metsä Fibre’s new Äänekoski bioproduct mill to Vuosaari Harbour begun in the third quarter of 2017.
 This will increase the amount of goods traffic going through Vuosaari Harbour significantly.

 The harbour infrastructure construction work necessary for these new export transports was started towards the end of 2015.
 The approximately 6 hectare plot in which Metsä Fibre’s new terminal is located, as well as the new traffic, require major rearrangements of operations and traffic routes in the harbour area.

 Another major project is deepening the Vuosaari sea fairway from its current 11 metre depth to 13 metres.
 The size and depth of cargo ships operating in the Baltic Sea have increased.

 Ongoing and future projects in the Port of Helsinki’s Vuosaari Harbour:

 - Vuosaari Harbour and the Finnish Transport Agency have applied together for a permit from the Regional State Administrative Agency to dredge the sea fairway leading to the harbour, deepening it from 11 metres to 13 metres.
 The permit was granted in June 2017 but is not yet effective because of an appeal made to the Administrative Court of Vaasa.
 The court is expected to make its decision at the end of 2018.
 Construction of the fairway is planned to take place across two open water seasons.

 - A disembarkation bridge for foot passengers was constructed at the CP pier.
 Investment was co-financed by the European Union's Connecting Europe Facility funding programme.